The Augustana Band

 Today, The Augustana Band is recognized as one of the finest collegiate concert organizations in the Midwest.
 It performs in the finest concert halls and has appeared before state, regional and national music educators' gatherings.
 The Band hosts the annual "Augustana Band Festival" (now it its 55th year) and has a busy concert and special event calendar.

 The first international tour for the Band was a 24-day tour of Asia in January of 1999.
 A second tour, this time to China, occurred in 2003 and, in 2007, the Band returned once more to China and performed to sold-out audiences in China's most significant concert and music halls.
 More recently, the Band explored the culture and history of Egypt while on a 22-day tour in January of 2011.
+The next adventure for the Band will be a return to China, now scheduled for January, 2015.

 If you are interested in becoming part of the joy and excitement that is Augustana music, we invite your audition to join us in one of our instrumental ensembles!
 Learn about how your audition can be one to remember!